intel/zephyr.js/README.md

 ZJS should work on most of the boards supported by the Zephyr OS, though it does have higher memory / flash requirements so it won't work on the very smallest boards.
 So far we've had our hands on these boards:
-Arduino 101 / tinyTILE, FRDM-K64F, nRF52-DK, Arduino DUE, NUCLEO-F411RE,
+Arduino 101 / tinyTILE, FRDM-K64F, nRF52-DK, Arduino Due, NUCLEO-F411RE,
 STM32F4DISCOVERY, 96Boards Carbon, and OLIMEX STM32 E407.
 Please do try it with
 any other boards Zephyr supports and let us know what works and what doesn't.